azaleacolburn/witchfox/README.md

 ## Compatibility

-Works on Linux, Macos, and Windows.
-Recommended to add spacers to navbar as to have somewhere to grab with your mouse.
+Tested on Linux, MacOS, and Windows.

 ## Features